holepunchto/hyperdht/README.md

   // Optionally overwrite the default bootstrap servers, just need to be an array of any known dht node(s)
   // Defaults to ['node1.hyperdht.org:49737', 'node2.hyperdht.org:49737', 'node3.hyperdht.org:49737']
   bootstrap: ['host:port'],
-  keyPair // set the default key pair to use for server.listen and connect }
+  keyPair, // set the default key pair to use for server.listen and connect
+  testnet: false // create a testnet node
+}
 ```